hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 Open the **HDF web shell client** located at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200).

-Prior to copying and pasting all the following shell code, replace the following line of code `HDF_AMBARI_PASS="<Your-Ambari-Admin-Password>"` with the password you created for Ambari Admin user.
+Prior to copying and pasting all the following shell code line by line, replace the following line of code `HDF_AMBARI_PASS="<Your-Ambari-Admin-Password>"` with the password you created for Ambari Admin user.
 For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `HDF_AMBARI_PASS="yellowHadoop"`

+Copy and paste the following shell code line by line in HDF web shell:

 ~~~bash
 #!/bin/bash